open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/metrics.md

 is done as another call during program execution, just like any other function call.
 Periodically, the aggregation of these measurements is exported by a configured exporter.
-Because measurements are decoupled from exporting values, an export cycle may contain zero or multiple aggregated measurements.
+Because measurements are decoupled from exporting values, an export cycle can contain zero or multiple aggregated measurements.

 Asynchronous instruments, on the other hand, provide a measurement at the request of the SDK.
 When the SDK exports, a callback that was provided to the